-Try to pair a fruit or a vegetable with a food that contains protein for a snack.
-I like to eat red peppers and carrots dipped in hummus (great protein source!) or the delicious combination of an apple with a low fat mozzarella cheese stick.
+Pair a fruit or a vegetable with a food that contains protein.
+I like to eat red peppers and carrots dipped in hummus (great protein source!) or the delicious combination of a small apple with a low-fat mozzarella cheese stick.

-Write down what you ate and drank for lunch.
-Again, try to eat at least three food groups, with one food group being a fruit or a vegetable.
+Again, try to include at least three food groups, with one food group being a fruit or a vegetable.

-Matching a fruit or a vegetable with a food that contains protein helps control blood sugars and gives you longer lasting energy.
+Matching a fruit or a vegetable with a food that contains protein helps manage blood sugars and gives you longer lasting energy.
 Try a low fat Greek yogurt with blueberries on top!

-For supper most people easily eat at least three food groups.
+For dinner, most people easily eat at least three food groups.
 Look at your proportions of foods.
-Make sure that vegetables fill half the plate.
+Fill half the plate with vegetables.
 With my family, I try to divide the vegetable section so that 1/4 of the plate is raw vegetables (for example, a colorful salad, carrots sticks, cucumbers) and 1/4 of the plate is a cooked vegetable (such as roasted broccoli, kale chips, Swiss chard).